pascalvanluit/Research-Archive/README.md

 This is the Research Archive for my Research Master Thesis titled:
 Improving Generalizability of Structural Equation Models through Cross-Validated Model Modifications

+The Research Archive is available at https://github.com/pascalvanluit/Research-Archive.
+The GitHub repository is public and open-source.
+The owner is Pascal van Luit (p.j.vanluit@uu.nl).

 The repository contains two main folders ("Methods" and "Simulation Study") and the two following files:
   - van Luit,PJ - MSBBSS.pdf: thesis manuscript.
   - approval.pdf: ethical approval for the project.